carla-simulator/carla/Docs/tuto_G_openstreetmap.md

 <div style="text-align: right"><i>Outcome of the CARLA map generation using OpenStreetMap.</i></div>

 !!!
 Warning
     The roads generated end abruptly in the borders of the map.
 This will cause the TM to crash when vehicles are not able to find the next waypoint.
-Use [set_osm_mode()](python_api.md#carlatrafficmanager) to enable de OSM mode.
+Use [set_osm_mode()](python_api.md#carlatrafficmanager) or directly the `--osm` argument in `PythonAPI/examples/spawn_npc.py` to enable de OSM mode.
 This will destroy the vehicles when no next waypoint is found.

 ---